-4500.
-SEASON OF SPORT 4500.1 The coed unified bowling sports season shall begin on the Monday of Week 6 (NFHS calendar).
+4500.1 The coed unified bowling sports season shall begin on the Monday of Week 6 (NFHS calendar).
 The first scrimmage date shall be on the Saturday of Week 6, and the first competition shall be on the Thursday of Week 7.
 The season shall run until the final state championships.

 4510.
-UNIFIED SPORTS TEAM ROLES 4510.1 Unified Athlete - A student with an intellectual/developmental disability.
+UNIFIED SPORTS TEAM ROLES

+4510.1 Unified Athlete - A student with an intellectual/developmental disability.
 This person has been identified by an agency or professional as having an intellectual/developmental disabilities as determined by their localities or other measures which are generally accepted within the professional community in that accredited programs state as being a reliable measurement of the existence of a cognitive delay.

 Unified Partner - A student without an intellectual/developmental disability.

 4520.
-UNIFIED SPORTS GENERAL ELIGIBILITY 4520.1 1 Any bona fide student of a CHSAA-member high school that meets all requirements of the CHSAA an school district athletic clearance is eligible to participate in Unified sports.
-Any special needs student wh exceeds the age limit per bylaw 1770.1, would require an approved waiver prior to participation.
-4520.2 2 Eligibility for the Unified athlete and the Unified partner will be determined at the local level.
-4520.3 .3 Unified athletes participating in CHSAA-sanctioned sports are allowed to concurrently participate wi Special Olympics Colorado Unified Sports during the sports year.
+UNIFIED SPORTS GENERAL ELIGIBILITY

+- 4520.1 Any bona fide student of a CHSAA-member high school that meets all requirements of the CHSAA and school district athletic clearance is eligible to participate in Unified sports.
+Any special needs student who exceeds the age limit per bylaw 1770.1, would require an approved waiver prior to participation. - 4520.2 Eligibility for the Unified athlete and the Unified partner will be determined at the local level. - 4520.3 Unified athletes participating in CHSAA-sanctioned sports are allowed to concurrently participate with Special Olympics Colorado Unified Sports during the sports year.

 4530.
+UNIFIED SPORTS RULES

+4530.1 Rules - Official rules and regulations for all Unified sports and activities shall be those published in the CHSAA Bulletin in collaboration with Special Olympics - Colorado.

+Q1: In order to compete in Regionals and/or State must there be a female and male athlete actively participating.

+A1: Yes.
+Please see bylaw 2850.3

-UNIFIED SPORTS RULES 4530.1 Rules - Official rules and regulations for all Unified sports and activities shall be those published in the CHSAA Bulletin in collaboration with Special Olympics - Colorado.
-ARTICLE 46 VOLLEYBALL 4600.
-SEASON OF SPORT 4600.1 1.1 The girls' volleyball sports season shall begin on the Monday of Week 6 (NFHS calendar).
-The f scrimmage date shall be on the Saturday of Week 6, and the first competition shall be on the Thurso of Week 7.
+ARTICLE 46 VOLLEYBALL

+The girls' volleyball sports season shall begin on the Monday of Week 6 (NFHS calendar).
+The scrimmage date shall be on the Saturday of Week 6, and the first competition shall be Thursday of Week 7.
 The season shall run until the final state championships.
-4600.2 The boys' volleyball season shall begin on the Monday of Week 35 (NFHS calendar).
-The first scrimmage date shall be on the Saturday of Week 35, and the first competition shall be on the Thursday of Week 36.
+The boys' volleyball season shall begin on the Monday of Week 34 (NFHS calendar).
+The scrimmage date shall be on the Saturday of Week 34, and the first competition shall be on Thursday of Week 35.
 The season shall run until the final state championships.
-4610.
-MAXIMUM MATCHES TEAM

-Member schools shall not participate in more than 23 matches, exclusive of regional and state contests during a season.
+MAXIMUM MATCHES TEAM Member schools shall not participate in more than 23 matches, exclusive of regional and state contests during a season.
 No member school shall permit any of its sub-varsity volleyball teams to participate in more than 19 matches.

-MAXIMUM GAMES INDIVIDUAL

-A student may not participate in more than 115 sets exclusive of regional and state tournament matches.

-EXCEPTION: A sub-varsity student may participate in a maximum of 95 sets if the school at which the student plays is in a classification that does not have a district tournament.
+MAXIMUM GAMES INDIVIDUAL A student may not participate in more than 115 sets exclusive of regional and state tournament matches.
+EXCEPTION: A sub-varsity student may participate in a maximum of 95 sets.
 Q1: What is a sub-varsity student?
 A1: Any student who participates in one or more sub-varsity contest.

-ROSTER LIMITATION
+ROSTER LIMITATION competition.

-Only 14 players may be certified to play on a team in district, regional, sectional and state competition.
+LENGTH OF SEASON